 What are the Best Soil Options?

-We live in the Sandhills of Nebraska.
-So our soil is naturally very sandy.
+We live in the Sandhills of Nebraska and our soil is naturally very sandy.
+So amending the sandy soil is necessary for the plants to grow successfully.

 Begin with 3-4 inches of mulch and add a bit more each year.